 A maximum of ONE (1) course may be used (double-counted) towards both departmental major requirements and minor requirements.

-- PS 204 Problems in American Democracy
+- PS 204 Problems of American Democracy

 - PS 305 The Justice System in the American Political Process

-- PS 307 Introduction to Criminal Law
+- PS 307 Introduction to Criminal Law in the United States

-- PS 320 Environmental Law and Politics
+- PS 320 U.S. Environmental Law and Politics

 - PS 335 International Law